 The sculptor comments that the dark red color of the sculpture suggests something bodily, earthly, and physical.
 While he was making this sculpture, he said he wanted to make a body in the sky.
 The viewer was pushed in a monochromatic stream of color.
-It is compared to the flesh because the rich red monochrome allows the viewer to feel like they just dropped under the skin and are diving through flesh and blood.
+Compared to the flesh, the rich red monochrome allows the viewer to feel like they just dropped under the skin and are diving through flesh and blood.
 To Anish Kapoor, the language of engineering was turned into the language of the body.

 An unobtainable sculpture

 Kapoor’s most important focus was that the viewer could never have a complete view of the sculpture.
-The sculpture was embedded in the hall in such a way that Marsyas cannot be viewed fully under any circumstances.
-The motto of Kapoor was to construct it in such a way that the work must remain mysterious and never reveal the real plan.
+The sculpture was embedded in the hall so that Marsyas cannot be viewed fully under any circumstances.
+The motto of Kapoor was to construct it so that the work must remain mysterious and never reveal the real plan.
 Only then can people see it as unobtainable.

 3 1/2 months of construction